 - Asana: pose

-In general, yoga asanas help us bring together distracted, divergent and wayward energies, forging them together into an integrated, coherent state.
-Arm balance poses, like the elephant’s trunk pose, help to connect our lower and upper extremities, awakening a direct and naturally centered energy in the pelvis and navel area.
+In general, yoga asanas help us bring together distracted or wayward energies, forging them together into an integrated, coherent state.
+Arm balance poses like elephant’s trunk pose help to connect our lower and upper extremities, awakening a direct and naturally centered energy in the pelvis and navel area.
 This energy can then be drawn into the higher centers of our bodies, such as the heart, throat, and mind.